John Ioannidis

 He has served on the editorial board of over twenty scientific journals including Journal of the American Medical Association (JAMA), Journal of the National Cancer Institute (JNCI) and The Lancet.

 Ioannidis's 2005 essay "Why Most Published Research Findings Are False" was the most-accessed article in the history of Public Library of Science (PLOS) as of 2020, with more than three million views.

-Ioannidis has been a prominent opponent of lockdowns during the COVID-19 pandemic.
+Ioannidis was a prominent opponent of lockdowns during the COVID-19 pandemic, and he has been accused of promoting conspiracy theories about COVID-19 policies and public health and safety measures.

 Early life and education

 Born in New York City in 1965, Ioannidis was raised in Athens, Greece.
 He was valedictorian of his class at Athens College, graduating in 1984, and won a number of awards, including the National Award of the Greek Mathematical Society.
 He graduated in the top rank of his class at the University of Athens Medical School (1990), then attended Harvard University for his medical residency in internal medicine.
 He did a fellowship at Tufts University for infectious disease and received a PhD in biopathology at the University of Athens (1996).